vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 1. With admin privileges, log in to NSX Manager.
 1. Select **Networking** > **Tier-1 Gateways**.
-1. On the tier-1 gateway that you created earlier, click the three dots menu and select **Edit**.
+1. On the tier-1 gateway that you created earlier, click the three dots and select **Edit**.
 1. Next to DHCP Config, click **Set**.